 Staterooms categories that can accommodate between three and sixteen guests will attract a minimum occupancy level and are allocated as a priority to reservations meeting the maximum occupancy level.
 We reserve the right to move guests falling below the maximum stateroom occupancy to any other stateroom of equal grade or higher.

 ‘Guarantee’ (GTY) bookings

 From time to time, we may offer you the option of making what we call a ‘Guarantee’ (GTY) booking.
 This means you may book a stateroom of a guaranteed category type (Inside, Oceanview, Balcony, Concierge/Aqua Class or Suite) on your chosen ship and cruise.
 However, the exact grade, number and location of the stateroom on the ship will be allocated by us (at our discretion) and at any time up until checking in at the Port.
 Once your GTY stateroom has been allocated to you, we are unable to accept any changes requested by you.
+Guests booked in GTY cabins may not be berthed with other travelling parties due to availability.
+Staterooms allocated may be subject to obstructed views.
 The benefits to you of a GTY stateroom are that after your booking has been confirmed, we may (at our discretion) upgrade your stateroom to one of a superior category to that originally booked at no extra charge to you.
 In any event, you are ‘guaranteed’ the minimum category of stateroom we agree to offer at the time of booking.
 At times, we may offer promotional GTY offers.
 These offers may not be combinable with any other promotion.
 Please check the offer concerned with your travel agent or our Reservations Centre for details.